 Cover peas with water and soak overnight (omit this step if quick soak method was used)

 Reduce heat and simmer for one hour.
 Drain peas, reserving the liquid.
 Place bacon in a skillet to saute then remove bacon to paper towels.
 Use the grease from the bacon to saute the chopped onion and celery for 2 minutes.
 Add garlic to onion mixture and cook for 5 minutes.
 Add peas, ham hock and rice.
 Cook, stirring constantly.
-Add vinegar and 4 tablespoons of reserved liquid from the peas.
+Add vinegar and 4 tablespoons of the reserved liquid from the peas.
 Cook 5 minutes, stirring.
 Add more reserved liquid if necessary.
 Season with salt and pepper.
 Chop the cooked bacon.
 Serve topped with chopped green onions and bacon.

 Pin for later: